mm-urrutia/analytical-framework/README.md

    - Removal of highly correlated variables to reduce multicollinearity

 2. **Predictive Modelling**
    - Evaluated Logistic Regression, Random Forest, and XGBoost
+   - Models compared using Accuracy, Precision, Recall, and F1-score
-   - Chose XGBoost as the best model, with accuracy of 0.94 and F1-score of 0.79
+   - Chose XGBoost as the best-performing model, and applied it to the active (non-churn) customer base to predict churn scoring
    - Applied SHAP values to interpret variable contributions

 3. **Clustering Analysis**